Research Contracts

 Venue:

 Costs do not include accommodation and travel.
 PraxisAuril cannot make bookings on behalf of delegates.
-Once you have made your booking, you will receive your accommodation reference in your confirmation email, once the venue is confirmed.
+Once you have made your booking, you will receive your accommodation reference in your confirmation email.

 Training outcomes